Motivic multiplicativity of complete intersections

 in the derived category of sheaves of $\mathbb{Q}$-vector spaces on $U$.

 In particular, the universal family of Fano or Calabi-Yau hypersurfaces in a smooth weighted projective space satisfies this property. \end{corollary}

 \textbf{Conventions}.
-We work over the field $\mathbb{C}$ of complex numbers unless otherwise stated.
-The word \emph{variety} will refer to a reduced separated scheme of finite type over $\mathbb{C}$.
-Singular cohomology groups, Chow groups, Chow rings and Chow motives are all with rational coefficients.
-Denote by $\mathfrak{h}: \mathcal{V}(\mathbb{C})\rightarrow\text{CH}\mathcal{M}$ the contravariant functor from the category of smooth complex projective varieties to the rigid pseudo-abelian tensor category of Chow motives with rational coefficients.
+Unless otherwise stated, we work throughout over the field $\mathbb{C}$ of complex numbers.
+By a \emph{variety}, we mean a reduced separated scheme of finite type over $\mathbb{C}$.
+Singular (co)homology groups, Chow groups, Chow rings, and Chow motives are all taken with rational coefficients.
+We denote by $\mathfrak{h}: \mathcal{V}(\mathbb{C})\rightarrow\mathrm{CH}\mathcal{M}$ the contravariant functor from the category of smooth projective complex varieties to the rigid pseudo-abelian tensor category of Chow motives with rational coefficients.